2003–04 FIBA Europe League

-The 2003–04 FIBA Europe League was the first season of the FIBA Europe League, the newly established third tier in European basketball.
+The 2003–04 FIBA Europe League was the first season of the FIBA Europe League, the newly established third tier in European basketball and FIBA's top competition.
 A total number of 30 teams participated in the competition, five of which were domestic champions.
 UNICS took the title after winning the Final Four.

 Team allocation

+There were five domestic champions and six runners-up (including Germany, Russia and Israel) in the new competition which sported a similar name to FIBA European League, the name under which the EuroLeague was known until 1996.